 Above: Nick Loven, Janice Nicholls and Emily Johnson at Chruch Farm Museum

 Chair: John Bennett

 OUR AIMS AND OBJECTIVES

 a) To increase access to Lincolnshire’s history and archaeology through our web sites, photography and films.

 b) To promote the heritage of Lincolnshire, for example through a film of the Luttrell Psalter, to a wider audience.

-d) To continue to develop the web sites of WAG and WAG Screen and to make available photographs and short films (where possible) on the web sites.
+e) To continue to develop the web site, and related social media, of WAG Screen and to make available photographs and short films (where possible).

 h) To promote contacts with other bodies engaged in heritage work, and ancillary social and other events for the benefit of the Members.